 - Acceptance: It’s normal for me to feel those things.
 How I’m feeling makes sense based on the content I’m reading and how the behaviors mentioned in the article don’t align with my values, priorities, and decisions.
 I accept that I can’t change the daily realities that the author is reporting.

 - Action: I will finish the article, because I value "finishing what you start," but I will not read the news for the rest of the day.
 I shift my attention to playing with my son because I value being present and enjoying my time with him.
 Later, I will share the article with my husband so we can talk about how we’re feeling, then reaffirm or adjust our family expectations regarding what we are doing to stay safe and healthy.

-- Awareness: I'm feeling sad and helpless listening their personal experience, angry about recent events and about how Black people have been unfairly treated in our country for far too long, gratitude for the Black friends and colleagues in my life, disappointed in white people for not speaking up more, and overwhelmed in wanting to listen, learn, and grow as an ally.
+- Awareness: I'm feeling sad and helpless listening their personal experience, angry about recent events and about how Black people have been unfairly treated in our country for centuries, gratitude for the Black friends and colleagues in my life, disappointed in white people for not doing and speaking up more, and overwhelmed in wanting to listen, learn, and grow.

 - Acceptance: All of these feelings are normal given the situation and I expect to keep feeling a range of emotions.
 That lets me know that I care and that I want to be on the right side of history.
 There's so much I can't control: (broken) systems, other people, my upbringing, my skin color, and my privilege to name a few.

 - Action: I'm reaching out to Black friends and colleagues to check on them and offer support.
 I'm reading, watching, and listening every day, making mistakes and learning as I go.
 I'm talking to my family and friends about racism.
 I joined a book club where we are reading about and discussing white privilege.
-I've committed to the journey of allyship.
+I've committed to the journey becoming an anti-racist.

 I was planning to do a sprint triathlon in a few months.